Strong subgroup recurrence and the Nevo-Stuck-Zimmer theorem: Introduction

-This theorem implies that any IRS of a Zariski dense subgroup in $G$ is also supported on Zariski dense subgroups.
-This could also be deduced from the main theorem in \cite{DGLL:cat0}.
-It is therefore natural to ask for a geometric version of Borel density for boomerang subgroups similar in nature to the one discussed in loc. cit. or in \cite{Osin:IRS_desity}.
-As an example in this direction we will prove the following. \begin{theorem} Let $\Gamma \curvearrowright X$ be a non-elementary faithful convergence action of a group $\Gamma$ on a compact space $X$ and $\Delta \in \Boom(\Gamma)$.
-Then either $\Lc \Gamma = \Lc \Delta$ or $\Delta$ is finite and acts trivially on $\Lc \Gamma$.
-Where $\Lc \Gamma$ denotes the limit set. \end{theorem}
+\begin{theorem} Let $\G$ be a semi-simple, connected algebraic group defined over a field $\glofield$ of characteristic $0$ and $G = \G(\glofield)$.
+Let $\Gamma < G$ be a countable, Zariski dense subgroup.
+Assume that the kernel of the projection of $\Gamma$ to each simple factor of $G$ is finite.
+Then every lV-boomerang subgroup in $\Gamma$ is either finite and central or Zariski dense. \end{theorem} \begin{corollary} In the setting of the above theorem, any nontrivial IRS\footnote{When we say that an IRS admits a certain property we assert that this property holds almost surely.
+In particular an IRS is nontrivial means that it is nontrivial almost surely.} of a Zariski dense subgroup in $G$ is supported on Zariski dense subgroups. \end{corollary} Even though it is not explicitly stated there, this corollary could also be deduced from the main theorem in \cite{DGLL:cat0}.
+It is natural to ask for a geometric version of Borel density for boomerang subgroups, similar in nature to the one discussed in loc. cit. or in \cite{Osin:IRS_desity}.
+As an example in this direction we will prove the following. \begin{theorem} Let $\Gamma \curvearrowright X$ be a non-elementary faithful convergence action of a group $\Gamma$ on a compact space $X$ and $\trivgp \ne \Delta \in \Boom^{lV}(\Gamma)$, then $\Lc \Gamma = \Lc \Delta$. \end{theorem}